-I cannot accept the revival of the Barham Zincke, who again proposed to colonize the banks of the Nile with immigrants from India.
+I cannot accept the revival of the Rev. Barham Zincke, who again proposed to colonize the banks of the Nile with immigrants from India.
 The earliest cave-characters in the great Peninsula declare without a doubt that the raw alphabet, which afterwards ripened into the perfect Devanágari, was simply Phœnician, showing that 'Aryavarta,' the Land of Man-as opposed to us "links"-derived her civilization (pace all the Sanskritists!) from, instead of exporting it to, the West.
 "Ex Oriente lux" is our, not her, motto.
 But Old Egypt, like Syria her sister, has ever been the great meetingplace of nations, the common ground upon which the Orient and the Occident stood front to front; where Eastern man compared himself with Western man, where mind struck mind, and where the Promethean spark resulted from the impact of Northern upon Southern thought.
-Young Egypt stood in a corner; isolated, materially and morally, from the outer worlds of the North and the Far West: her great watery highway, beginning in uninhabitable mountains, ended in the Arabian Sea: in fact, she was a natural thoroughfare leading from nothing to nothing, and she was of scant service to racial The Hindu, Brahman or Rajput, development.
-VOL. II.
-42 will us pred meet we see seemaly meetmunicate miniments.
-Seems is institud as soon as inched mid in point if dividually.
-This is not in inched became its law.
-Hence hims and was sumpled in with our less conlessings, which sie hit is a men and hundle way; while he nonuneous if Nie-and sall instruct and assumed humanity.
+Young Egypt stood in a corner; isolated, materially and morally, from the outer worlds of the North and the Far West: her great watery highway, beginning in uninhabitable mountains, ended in the Arabian Sea: in fact, she was a natural thoroughfare leading from nothing to nothing, and she was of scant service to racial development.
+The Hindu, Brahman or Rajput, 42 with his seven castes, was ever essentially uncommunicative, unprogressive; society was fossilized as soon as formed, and in point of civilization, thus far and no further became its law.
+Hence Indus-land was compelled to work out her own destinies, which she did in a mean and humble way; while the monuments of Nile-land still instruct and astonish humanity.